SERG-Delft/hyperion/plugin/README.md

 ## User guide

-Please check [step 7 of the hyperion setup](/docs/hyperion-setup.md#step-7-intellij-setup) for an up-to-date guide on how to get started with the IntelliJ plugin.
+Please check [step 7 of the Hyperion setup guide](/docs/hyperion-setup.md#step-7-intellij-setup) for an up-to-date guide on how to get started with the IntelliJ plugin.

 ## Building & Running